abhisheksuran/Reinforcement_Learning/README.md

 ## RL
 ## Implemented in Tensorflow 2.x
-1. Atari (New_Atari_DQN_image.ipynb, atari_DDDQN.ipynb are correctly implemented abut not able to fully train on colab(takes lot of time to train, so was not able to train for much time.
-Will try to get GPU on GCP) )
+1. Atari (New_Atari_DQN_image.ipynb, atari_DDDQN.ipynb are correctly implemented but not able to fully train on colab(takes lot of time to train, Will try to get GPU on GCP) )
 2. Mountain Car with QLearning (works)
 3. Train using qlearning and DeepQLearning (works)
 4. Dueling Double Deep Q Learning (works)